evroon/bracket/docs/docs/deployment/docker.md

 - `NEXT_PUBLIC_API_BASE_URL`: The address of your backend.
 The frontend will send requests to this address.
-- `NEXT_PUBLIC_HCAPTCHA_SITE_KEY`: Either leave empty to disable it or go to
-  <https://dashboard.hcaptcha.com/signup>, create a site and put the site key here
+- `NEXT_PUBLIC_HCAPTCHA_SITE_KEY`: Either leave empty to disable it or [signup for hCaptcha](https://dashboard.hcaptcha.com/signup), create a site and put the site key here

 Replace the following values for `bracket-backend`: